 A feature in the Dell EqualLogic PS Series.

 Our ZRM for MySQL, a product of Zmanda, uses storage snapshots as one of the technologies to do a quick full backup of the MySQL database.
 We currently support LVM, ZFS, NetApp, VSS and VxFS Snapshots.
 We have more to come!

-Also, be sure to check out 10 Points to Include in Your Disaster Recovery Plan
+Also, be sure to check out the Points to Include in Your Disaster Recovery Plan